robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ### Start with a Level 0 diagram for a .red[use/misuse case]
 - Draw a .red[single process] that represents the system;
 NO data stores
-- Identify and draw all identified External Interactors (EI);
+- Identify and draw all External Interactors (EI);
 Human or Other Systems
 - Draw data flows to connect External Interactors & the Process

+???
+Turns out that DFD levels, starting with Level 0, are a natural progression of how you want to build them.
+To get started, the first step is to develop a level 0 diagram.
+This includes drawing a single process that represents the entire system.
+Remember that there are no data stores in a level 0 diagram.
+Next identify External interactors and then connect them to the process using dataflows.
+Name all elements appropriately.

 ---

 class: middle